haowang666/haowang666.github.io/_posts/2017-3-11-Goolgle-Street-and-Demographic-Makeups.markdown

 Recently I read a brilliant article.
-[CLIKE HERE](https://arxiv.org/abs/1702.06683).
+[CLICK HERE](https://arxiv.org/abs/1702.06683).

 Gebru et al. (2017) apply deeping learning method with google streets.
 The core idea is to identify the car models in the google street images.